-In this course you will be introduced to the way that genomic information is informing our knowledge about health conditions through the entire patient lifespan, from prenatal through to end-of-life care.
-You will understand its implications from both a healthcare-professional and patient perspective.
-By adapting to genomics and harnessing its potential you will place yourself at the forefront of healthcare practitioners.
+In this course you will be introduced to the way that genomic information is informing our knowledge about health conditions through the entire patient lifespan, from prenatal, through to end-of-life care.
+You will understand its implications from both a healthcare professional and patient perspective.
+By adapting to genomics and harnessing its potential, you will place yourself at the forefront of healthcare practitioners.

-Through this course you will be guided by academics, researchers and practitioners from healthcare facilities and Australian genomics centres.
+Through this course, you will be guided by academics, researchers and practitioners from healthcare facilities and Australian genomics centres.
 You will also hear from patients impacted by rare diseases.
 You will be able to share their expertise and experience to develop the ability to engage with the broad relevance of genomics in healthcare.

 This course is for passionate industry professionals who want to understand the effects of genomics and its implications on public life.

-Jane is an ongoing leader within the International Stroke Genetics Consortium, working on multiple collaborative international research projects and has recently joined a new international partnership, Stroke Recovery Research Roundtable, which draws together leading stroke experts in stroke recovery and rehabilitation.
-Prof Maguire is recognised internationally as one of the leading nurse stroke genetics researchers in the world.
+Jane is an ongoing leader within the International Stroke Genetics Consortium, working on multiple collaborative international research projects.
+She has recently joined a new international partnership, Stroke Recovery Research Roundtable, which draws together leading stroke experts in stroke recovery and rehabilitation.
+Jane is recognised internationally as one of the leading nurse stroke genetics researchers in the world.